-(J) "Individual domestic well" means a water well used to supply water for domestic needs of an individual residence or commercial establishment.
+(4) "Individual domestic well" means a water well used to supply water for domestic needs of up to four individual residences or a small commercial establishment using less than 2 acre-feet per year.

-(K) "Industrial well" means a water well used to supply industry on an individual basis.
+(5)(4)-"Industrial well" means a water well used to supply industry or a commercial use on an individual basis.